Veterinary IT Security Standards of 2023

-In the past security companies compiled a database of known attacks and code that could be used against an endpoint, often cataloging what were called signatures that are associated with specific types of malware to detect and prevent these attacks.
-But the “Bad Actors” (what we call hackers) have much more sophisticated approaches that find ways right around these legacy AV defenses!
+In the past, security companies compiled a database of known attacks and code that could be used against an endpoint, often cataloging what were called ‘signatures’ that are associated with specific types of malware to detect and prevent these attacks.
+But the “Bad Actors” (what we call hackers) have many more sophisticated approaches that find ways right around these legacy AV defenses!

 So how do you know if you are using the Next Gen AV Solution?
-We recommend asking as a start.
-Ask your IT Partner what they have in place and if is classified as Next Gen AV Solution?
-Assure they show you that the product has prevention of both Known and Unknown Malware.
-Assure this solution is cloud managed and monitored to assure if/when any detections occur they are being reviewed and remediated.
+Ask!
+Your IT Partner should be able to discuss what they have in place to keep you safe and whether their AV solution is classified as Next-Gen AV or not.
+Have them prove to you that the product has prevention of both Known and Unknown Malware.
+Ensure this solution is cloud managed and monitored to assure if/when any detections occur they are being reviewed and remediated.

-2022 has also given rise to what we call Endpoint Detection and Response.
-(EDR).
+2022 saw the rise in prominence of what we call Endpoint Detection and Response (EDR) tools.
 Prevention techniques like AV, patching of your computers, software updates, etc. all are important but what we call a prevent strategy.
-When meeting with Veterinary Practice Managers and Owners I often use the following comparison to make it easier to understand.
-Prevent is like locking your windows and doors to your Practice when you leave at night.
-Assuring things are locked prevents quick and easy access into your building, thus keeping them from being able to easily open a door or window for access.
+When meeting with Veterinary Practice Managers and Owners, we often use the following comparison to make it easier to understand: Prevention is like locking your windows and doors to your Practice when you leave at night.
+Ensuring things are locked prevents quick and easy access into your building, keeping the Bad Actors from being able to easily open a door or window for access.

 Some Veterinary Practices subscribe to a Security Service like ADT or similar company.
 They place sensors on doors, windows and even have motion detection and video cameras in place.
 This keeps a watch over your clinic or hospital and would alert this company should an intrusion occur so that a quick response to this intrusion can occur and possibly mitigate damage to a minimum.

-Next Gen AV along with EDR solution is the new standard of 2022.
-More and more Insurance Companies are requiring this solution be in place to be able to offer Cyber Security Insurance.
-We highly advise veterinary clinics and hospitals assure they have these new 2022 security requirements in place.
-We are seeing a huge spike in attacks recently and most of the veterinary practices we review are relying on old, outdated technology from 2016-2020.
+Next-Gen AV and EDR solutions form the backbone of the IT Security standard for 2023.
+More and more insurance companies are requiring this solution be in place to be able to offer Cyber Security Insurance.
+We highly advise veterinary clinics and hospitals ensure they have these new 2023 security requirements in place.
+We are seeing a huge spike in attacks recently and most of the veterinary practices we review are relying on old, outdated technology from years past.

 Need help assuring your Practice is protected.
 Contact us today for a FREE Security Assessment